First-Time Dog Owner Complete Guide

 Many of the commercial foods on the market are not healthy for your pet.
 Thus, dog owners should be very careful about the dog food that they select, as many are full of artificial flavours, colours and preservatives.
 And, many may also include unhealthy fillers and ingredients with absolutely no nutritional value.

 Always pay most attention to the first five or six ingredients.
 This is because their content is most prevalent in the food.
 And this is to ensure that your dog gets enough good sources of protein.
 Firstly, understand the terminology.
 If the first ingredient is “chicken” or “lamb”, you’re off to a good start – unless that devious word “flavour” or “meal” is in the same sentence.
-Note that meat meal may contain indigestible parts such as feathers, feet or beaks.
-Good protein sources in dog diet include chicken, beef, fish and lamb.

 Avoid corn products and by-products, as well as artificial flavours, colours and preservatives – we want our dogs’ food to be natural and whole as possible!
 By-products should be avoided as you never know the source of the meat.
 They may include stomach and intestines.
 Look for named protein source too, such as “chicken, turkey, lamb, or beef,” rather than “meat”.
 On canned food particularly, the protein source should be the first listed ingredient.